 Outside the clinic, Sarah enjoys baking, traveling, and outdoor sports and activities, such as running and playing tennis.
 She also loves spending time with family and friends.

-Our Tipton location will be closed on Monday, March 17th.
+Our Tipton office will be closed Monday, July 7th.